-George Behe is the founder of the Titanic Book Club and an American researcher whose books include “On Board Titanic: Memories of the Maiden Voyage” and “Those Brave Fellows: The Last Hours of the Titanic’s Band”.
+George Behe is one of the founders of the Titanic Book Club, and an American researcher whose books include “On Board Titanic: Memories of the Maiden Voyage” and “Those Brave Fellows: The Last Hours of the Titanic’s Band”.
 We hope our readers will enjoy learning a few things about George and the things that got him interested in doing Titanic research.

 1. George, how did you become interested in the Titanic disaster, and when did your interest first awaken?